 - A bachelor’s degree with a minimum GPA of 3.0

 - Personal statement

 This 30-credit program costs $830 per credit hour.
 Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Learn From Industry Experts

-Our online master’s in data science faculty are well versed in the challenges that working with data can present, with hands-on experience in:
+Our online master’s degree in data science faculty are well versed in the challenges that working with data can present, with hands-on experience in:

 - Health care

 - Urban-rural dynamics